reathajohner/Asg-2-1502-001/DesignDocument.md

 * `recordShutout`records a shutout for a Goalie.
 Accepts PlayerList list, and a String player number.
 Returns nothing.

 ### TableFactory & Table
+Class Description - A superclass that contains 3 subclasses(`RosterTable``SkaterStatTable``GoalieStatTable`)Allows for the user to pass in a PlayerList and get back a String.
+This can be used to print.
+A roster information list of all players, print a list of all skaters and stats, and print a list of all goalies and stats.

+Subclasses Descriptions -
+* `RosterTable` prints roster info for all players.
+Accepts a PlayerList.
+Returns a String.
+* `SkaterStatTable` prints all Skater and stats info.
+Accepts a PlayerList.
+Returns a String.
+* `GoalieStattable.` prints all Goalie and stats info.
+Accepts a PlayerList.
+Returns a String.

 ### TeamReader
+Class Description - Allows for the user to pass in a File and get back a PlayerList loaded from that file.

 ### TeamWriter
+Class Description - Allows for the user to pass in a File and a PlayerList and the PlayerList will be written to the file.

 ## Implementation Details
 Provides a full description of the internal state of the class and for all methods there is a plan for implementation or an algorithm provided.